-Whereas the problem of Theodicy in Pagan, Polytheism and Pantheism doesn't arise because their god's are weak, capricious, and self-serving; Theodicy has a logical place and resolution in Christianity.
-Humanity individually are "free-will" moral and ethical agents and are responsible for their choices and actions before God.
-Were it otherwise, humanity would be relegated to the position of "automatons" meaning beings acting out a scripted play they have no choice but complying with.
-This would make God the Author of both Good and evil, which is a theological conundrum.
-Free will also makes sense because humanity's ultimate Home is an eternal one, and God reserves the right to work things out there.
+b.
+Whereas the problem of Theodicy in Pagan, Polytheism and Pantheism doesn't arise because their gods are weak, capricious, and self-serving; Theodicy has a logical place needing resolution in Christian Monotheism.
+Humanity are understood to be individuals who are "free-will" moral and ethical agents, and can thus be held responsible for their choices and actions before God.
+If humanity lacked the ability to choose, they couldn't be held responsible for their choices.
+If humanity couldn't choose, we would be relegated to the position of "automatons" meaning beings acting out a scripted play they have no choice but complying with.
+This would make God the Author of both Good and evil, and worse that God makes people to populate heaven and others to populate hell.
+This is obviously, a theological conundrum.
+Free will also makes sense from the perspective that humanity's ultimate Home is an eternal one, and God reserves the right to work blessing and judgment there according to one's actions.